mbbischoff/website/_posts/2016-02-02-activist-engineering.md

 In other disciplines, engineers wear an [iron ring](https://en.wikipedia.org/wiki/Engineer%27s_Ring) to remind them of their commitment to their profession.
 Though we may not be part of the [Order of the Engineer](https://en.wikipedia.org/wiki/Order_of_the_Engineer), we can learn a lot from their obligation:

-> As an engineer, I shall participate in none but honest enterprises.
+> *As an engineer, I shall participate in none but honest enterprises.
 When needed, my skill and knowledge shall be given without reservation for the public good.
-In the performance of duty, and in fidelity to my profession, I shall give the utmost.
+In the performance of duty, and in fidelity to my profession, I shall give the utmost*.

 Of course, not every idea you dislike is a bad one, so spend your reputation thoughtfully but forcefully.
 Make your dissent count, but [don’t be a jerk](https://meta.wikimedia.org/wiki/Don%27t_be_a_jerk).